 by Murrel Bland

 Murrel Bland is the former editor of The Wyandotte West and The Piper Press.
-He worked for The Kansas City Star from 1964 until 1968.
+He is the executive director of Business West.